 In the installation process you may run into a few areas of confusion.
 In this section we’ll explain some common issues you may experience, and the suggested steps to help.

 - The “Configure Content Performance” button doesn’t take me to my dashboard: If when clicking “Configure Content Performance” you are not taken to the plugin installation page or the plugin settings page in your WordPress Admin Dashboard, no worries.
 Just sign into your WordPress Admin Dashboard and go to Plugins > Installed Plugins.
 Here you should see Content Performance in the list.
 Just ensure the plugin is active, then head to Content Performance tab > Settings to configure it.

-- The Content Performance option doesn’t show on the Utilities page: If you don’t see the option for Content Performance on your Utilities page and your plan is a Business-level plan or higher, this most likely indicates your site is a Multisite, which is not currently supported.
+- The Content Performance option doesn’t show on the Utilities page: If you don’t see the option for Content Performance on your Utilities page and you have added the Content Performance add-on to your plan, this most likely indicates your site is a Multisite, which is not currently supported.
 If your site is a Multisite, Content Performance will not be an option on the Utilities page.

 - I installed and activated the plugin in User Portal, but in my WordPress Admin Dashboard it’s not installed: If you have followed the steps in the User Portal but the plugin still isn’t installed in your WordPress Admin Dashboard, please reach out to our Support team via 24/7 chat in your User Portal for help with the install process.

 When configuring the plugin there are a few messages you may see along the way.
 This section explains what each message means, and the best resolution if applicable.
 For detailed steps showing how to install and set up the Content Performance plugin, please see Configuring Content Performance.